top of page

 The Shocking Discovery in the Archives: Stoke-On-Trent History

-The truth, as it turns out, completely shatters the myth of the destitute old witch.
+The truth, as it turns out, completely shatters the myth of the old witch.

 In recent years, local historians uncovered Molly Leigh’s actual last will and testament, signed just days before her death in April 1748.
 The document revealed that far from being a penniless beggar, Molly was an incredibly wealthy, independent landowner.
-She owned multiple properties and vast acres of land spanning across Burslem and Newbold Astbury.
+She owned multiple properties and vast acres of land.
+This spanned across Burslem and Newbold Astbury.
 She bought the massive stone tomb herself.

 Furthermore, her will paints the picture of a pioneering woman who used her fortune to protect other women.
 In an era where women had almost no financial rights, Molly left her estate to her mother, specifically writing that her stepfather could not touch a penny.
 She also left a yearly income to her female cousin, explicitly blocking the cousin's husband from controlling the money.
 Most ironic of all, the townsfolk who ostracised her actually benefited from her death; she left a massive charitable trust to buy food and clothing for the poor of Burslem.